Build an end-to-end data pipeline in Databricks

 Ingest songs data

-Enter the following in the first cell of the notebook:
+Enter the following into the first cell of the notebook:

 <table-name>

-with the name of the Delta table to contain the ingested records, for example,pipeline_get_started_raw_song_data
+with the name of a table to contain the ingested records, for example,raw_song_data

 with a path to a directory in DBFS to maintain checkpoint files, for example,/tmp/pipeline_get_started/_checkpoint/song_data